sfosc/sfosc/content/sfosc-book/conception.md

 business, but not a sustainable community.

 This points to the most unique property of a sustainable open source community: longevity.
-It must able to produce the software for as long as it is of benefit to the community.
+It must be able to produce the software for as long as it is of benefit to the community.
 As long as we ignore the cost of resources required to run the hardware, the software itself is an infinite resource.
 We don't have the same struggle that we would have with, say, sustainable water usage.
 The software can continue to evolve and be used as long as it is needed.